ibm-cloud-docs/sell/tutorial-pricing-svc.md

 {: toc-content-type="tutorial"}
 {: toc-completion-time="10m"}

 This tutorial walks you through the steps for adding pricing plans and features for your third-party service.
-By completing this tutorial, you add your Export Control Classification Number (ECCN), define your pricing plan, and add a list of features for your product.
+By completing this tutorial, you add your Export Control Classification Number (ECCN), your United Nations Standard Products and Services Code (UNSPSC), define your pricing plan, and add a list of features for your product.
 {: shortdesc}

 This tutorial is one of five in a series that demonstrates how to onboard and publish a service to the {{site.data.keyword.cloud_notm}} catalog.
 As you complete the tutorial, adjust each step to fit your needs.